XinChen-SDU/Visualization-Aware-Illumination-for-Density-Plots/README.md

 An interactive prototype for the technique proposed in our IEEE TVCG submission "Visualization-Driven Illumination for Density Plots".

+The paper introduces an innovative density plot design that integrates two key components: (i) a visualization-driven illumination model tailored to enhance density-plot-specific analysis tasks, and (ii) a novel image composition technique to reduce the interference between image shading and color-encoded density values.
+VIDP is able to maintain the original colors and reveal low-density outliers at the same time, and thus provides a more accurate perception of relative data density than existing techniques.

 ![Teaser Image](src/assets/teaser.png)

 ## Demo